-It was time to search for a unique and stylish backpack to add to my collection, mostly for higher profile events where my hiking backpacks wouldn’t match with a nice suit.
+It was time to search for a unique and stylish backpack to add to my collection, mostly for higher profile events where my hiking backpacks wouldn’t match with a fancy tie.
 I found myself surfing the Ona website again.
-Found the perfect item, added the Hudson backpack to the cart, checked out and 4 days later we have a backpack.
+Found the perfect item, added the Hudson backpack to the cart, checked out and 4 days later we have a new backpack.
 Here are the specifications according to their site:

 - Removable insert for camera and 1-2 lenses